britzl/defold-richtext/README.md

 ### richtext.truncate(words, length, [options])
-Truncate a text such that only a specific number of characters and images are visible.
-The function will disable nodes that shouldn't be seen at all and updates the text in nodes that should be partially visible.
+Truncate a text down to a specific length.
+This function has two modes of operation: 1) It can truncate the text on a per word basis or 2) on a per character/image basis.
+The function will disable nodes that shouldn't be visible and in the case of truncating on a per character basis also update the text in nodes that should be partially visible.
 The text metrics of a truncated word will be updated.
-The function can also truncate down to the nearest full word if it otherwise would have resulted in a partial word.

 **PARAMETERS**
 * `words` (table) - The words to truncate, as received by a call to `richtext.create()`.
-* `length` (number) - Maximum number of characters or images to show.
+* `length` (number) - Maximum number of words or characters and images to show.
 * `options` (table) - Optional table with options when truncating.

 Available options in the `option` table are:

-* `full_word` (boolean) - True if the function should truncate down to the nearest full word instead of truncating to a partial word.
+* `words` (boolean) - True if the function should truncate down to the nearest full word instead of truncating to a partial word.

 **RETURNS**
 * `word` (table) - The last visible word.